huonghs/huonghs.github.io/README.md

 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1CdSIU5Pn8ojJGegx501UcQNykBy7WbkO#scrollTo=bcSGpPdppzat)

 Sentiment analysis is a natural language processing technique used to determine whether data is positive, negative or neutral.
-Sentiment analysis is often performed on textual data to help businesses monitor brand and product sentiment in customer feedback, and understand customer needs.
+Sentiment analysis allows businesses to identify customer sentiment toward products, brands or services in online conversations and feedback.
+Thus, it is often performed on textual data to help businesses monitor brand and product sentiment in customer feedback, and understand customer needs.

-This IMDB movie reviews dataset has 50K movie reviews for binary sentiment classification.
-In this project, I use BERT and LSTM to predict the number of positive and negative reviews.
+This IMDB movie reviews dataset has 50K movie reviews with binary labels: postive or negative.
+The main motive behind this project was to construct a sentiment analysis model that will help understand the sentiment behinds the movie reviews.
+In this project, I performed data cleaning, EDA and predictive modeling using deep learning algorithms such as BERT and LSTM to achieve this goal.

-After tuning the model, BERT shows a higher accuracy score of 86%.
+By evaluating the models, BERT gives the highest accuracy score of 86%.

 <b> Model: </b> LSTM, BERT